FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/r/compute_volume_attach_v2.html.markdown

 # flexibleengine\_compute\_volume_attach_v2

-Attaches a Block Storage Volume to an Instance using the OrangeCloud Compute (Nova) v2 API.
+Attaches a Block Storage Volume to an Instance using the FlexibleEngine Compute (Nova) v2 API.

 ## Example Usage